VLXE/Equia.CSharp.Demo/README.md

 ## Before you start

 Please contact VLXE to obtain access.
-You will then recieve a User Id and a access secret.
+You will then recieve a accesskey.
 Once you have the values edit the file: SharedSettings.cs found in the project: 'Equia.CSharp.Shared'

 ```